Bukumu Chiefdom

 The Bukumu Chiefdom (French: Chefferie de Bukumu) is a chiefdom located in the Nyiragongo Territory of the North Kivu Province in the eastern region of the Democratic Republic of the Congo.
 It is bounded to the north by Bwisha Chiefdom in Rutshuru Territory, to the south by Goma, to the east by Rwanda, and to the west by Masisi Territory.
 As the sole chiefdom in Nyiragongo Territory, Bukumu Chiefdom spans 333 km^{2}, with more than half of its land (170 km^{2}) incorporated into Virunga National Park, while the remaining 163 km^{2} is inhabited by a population estimated at 338,966 as of the 2022 census.

 Bukumu Chiefdom's political and economic landscape is shaped by its proximity to the Rwandan border, rapid urbanization, and complex identity and governance dynamics.
 The chiefdom is administratively structured into seven groupements, further subdivided into 58 villages.
 However, since 2006, the former groupements of Kibumba and Buhumba have been reclassified as rural communes by presidential decree, placing them outside the authority of customary rule.
-The Bakumu people traditionally govern the chiefdom, but its population also includes Shi, Nande, Hunde, Hutu, Tutsi, and other ethnic groups.
+The Bakumu people traditionally govern the chiefdom, but its population also includes Nande, Hunde, Hutu, Tutsi, and other ethnic groups.